 Selecting the Engine: Hugo vs. WordPress#

-I chose Hugo for three distinct reasons:
+I chose Hugo for three reasons:

 - The Markdown Workflow: I prefer writing in Markdown.
 It’s clean, portable, and allows me to manage my content as code in a version-controlled environment rather than wrestling with a clunky visual editor.